DS4PS/cpp-527-spr-2021/schedule.md

 For a full list of operators review this basic [cheat sheet](https://github.com/DS4PS/cpp-527-spr-2020/raw/master/lectures/regular-expressions%20one-page-cheat-sheet.pdf) and [Regular Expressions as used in R](https://stat.ethz.ch/R-manual/R-devel/library/base/html/regex.html#:~:text=Two%20types%20of%20regular%20expressions,use%20a%20literal%20regular%20expression.):

 *The fundamental building blocks are the regular expressions that match a single character.
 Most characters, including all letters and digits, are regular expressions that match themselves.
-Any metacharacter with special meaning may be quoted by preceding it with a backslash.
-The metacharacters in extended regular expressions are . \ | ( ) [ { ^ $ * + ?, but note that whether these have a special meaning depends on the context.*
+Any metacharacter with special meaning may be quoted by preceding it with a backslash (or double-backslash in windows).*

 How many can your guess correctly before you run the code?